Tremor1337/CSE499--nnUNet-Pancreatic-Tumor-Segmentation/README.md

 # Citation

-If you use this repository or build upon this project, please cite the PANTHER Challenge dataset and the nnU-Net framework.
+If you use this repository or build upon this project, please cite the PANTHER Challenge dataset and nnU-Net framework.

 ---